Charlecote's deer through the year

 By June the adult male deer (bucks) have started to regrow their antlers and the female deer (does) are beginning to drop their fawns.

-By early August the bucks are looking magnificent with their new antlers if you can catch sight of them in the parkland.
+By late July and into early August the bucks are looking magnificent with their new antlers if you can catch sight of them in the parkland.

 The autumn rut